ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

 The SRS writer(s) should avoid placing either design or project requirements in the SRS.

 ## Environment of the SRS
+Since the SRS has a specific role to play in the software development process, SRS writer(s) should be careful not to go beyond the bounds of that role.
+This means the SRS
+- Should correctly define all of the software requirements.
+A software requirement may exist because of the nature of the task to be solved or because of a special characteristic of the project.
+- Should not describe any design or implementation details.
+These should be described in the design stage of the project.
+- Should not impose additional constraints on the software.
+These are properly specified in other documents such as a software quality assurance plan.

+Therefore, a properly written SRS limits the range of valid designs, but does not specify any particular design.

 ## Characteristics of a good SRS
 ## Joint preparation of the SRS
 ## SRS evolution